altuntasfatih/portfolio-tracker/README.md

 ### How to use
 1. Firstly you should create a portfolio.
 2. Then you can add or remove any number of assets to your portfolio.
-3. Also you can add or remove custom alerts to your portfolio.
+3. Also you can add or remove custom alerts for your assets.
-4. You can learn current value of assets.
+4. You can learn and watch current value of your assets.

 <img width="410" alt="Screen Shot 2021-05-12 at 19 38 35" src="https://user-images.githubusercontent.com/13722649/118012635-f0e60600-b359-11eb-969c-c0209764e21a.png">